top of page

 Growing up in South Texas, the Chicano style of artwork had a major influence on me.
 One day while my mom was having a family gathering, I traced an image of Salina Quintanilla from one of the Lowrider Arte Magazines.
 Salina had just past away so I thought it would be cool to draw her portrait.
 I showed it to my mom and she assumed I drew it without tracing.
 She was so proud that she showed all of my family members who were there that night.
 They couldn't believe that a kid so young could draw something so good at such a young age.
 The truth is that I didn't but I loved the feeling it gave me.

 From then on I promised that I would learn how to draw with out tracing.
 Year after year I practiced drawing.
 Eventually my friends started asking me to tattoo them.
 I did and quickly became the tattoo artist of my high school.
 I became so obsessed with my artwork that I actually failed two years of high school because all I would do is draw in class and in detention!
-Hey, I had to get the tattoos ready for after school lol.
+Hey, I had to get the tattoos ready for after school.
 Could you blame me?

 I graduated college with an associates degree in graphic design & animation.
 One day, while walking to buy some art supplies, I noticed a sign that said, "airbrush classes".
 Ever since I first laid eyes on a lowrider car, I wanted to learn how to airbrush the beautiful murals proudly displayed on them.
 So I stopped by and talked to the owner Charlie Brown (R.I.P).
 Next thing I know I am taking airbrush classes there and working on the school website at the same time!
 I could not believe the opportunities that followed.

-I am now proud to say that I love my life.
+I am proud to say that I love my life.
 I am doing what I love and helping others create lifetime memories through my artwork.
 I have seen people cry after being moved by my work and that has created a whole new perspective on my artwork.
 I am here to serve others with the talents I have been gifted with.
 I hope to work with you one day.
 Till then, thank you for taking the time out to listen to my story.

 -Sincerely yours